Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

 There are a few easy ways you can keep your furnace from short cycling.

-If your air filter is too dirty, it will limit airflow.
+If your air filter is too dirty, it will restrict airflow.
 Your furnace will then shut down early to prevent overheating.
-We recommend replacing flat filters every month, and pleated filters every three months.
-It’s easy to stay on top of replacing your filter by adding a Filter Reminder on your thermostat.
+We recommend changing flat filters every month, and pleated filters every three months.
+It’s simple to stay on top of replacing your filter by setting up a Filter Reminder on your thermostat.

-If you’ve changed your filter after receiving a Furnace Heads Up alert, you can do a test to see if that repairs the problem.
+If you’ve replaced your filter after receiving a Furnace Heads Up alert, you can do a test to see if that repairs the problem.

-- Push the ring to pull up the Quick View menu, where you’ll choose "settings" and then "equipment."
+- Press the ring to bring up the Quick View menu, where you’ll choose “settings” and then “equipment.”

-- The thermostat will show the wires connected to it.
-Choose "continue."
+- The thermostat will display the wires linked to it.
+Select “continue.”

-- You’ll see system components displayed.
-Hit "test."
+- You’ll see system components shown.
+Select “test.”

-- Choose "Furnace Heads Up" and follow the instructions.
-Your furnace will run a 15-minute heating test and give you the results when it’s finished.
+- Select “Furnace Heads Up” and follow the instructions.
+Your furnace will run a 15-minute heating check and give you the results when it’s done.

-Google says if the filter is clean or if your furnace didn’t clear the test, something else could be wrong that needs professional help.
-If this happens, contact Becht/Givens Service Experts at 502-785-8230 for furnace repair.
+Google says if the filter is clean or if your furnace didn’t pass the test, something else could be wrong that needs professional assistance.
+If this happens, call Service Experts Heating & Air Conditioning at 954-736-4314 for furnace repair.

 Clean or Replace Your Furnace’s Flame Sensor

-Having a dirty or malfunctioning flame sensor is another top reason why your furnace is short cycling.
-You can determine if there’s a problem by paying attention to your furnace as it turns on.
-Here’s what to look for.
+Having a dirty or malfunctioning flame sensor is another top explanation why your furnace might short cycle.
+You can determine if there’s a problem by watching your furnace as it starts up.
+Here’s what to check for.

 - Remove the door from your furnace so you can see the burners.
 If you have a viewport in the furnace door, you may not need to remove the door for this.

-- When you turn on the heat, the fan will begin running first.
-You should hear it turn on.
+- When you switch on the heat, the fan will begin running first.
+You should notice it turn on.

 - The ignitor will start to glow.
 The ignitor is either on the left or right of the burners, but it depends on the furnace model.

-- Once the ignitor is warm enough, the gas will switch on and the burners will light.
+- Once the ignitor is warm enough, the gas will turn on and the burners will light.

-- If the flame sensor can’t sense a flame, it’s usually because it’s dirty or malfunctioning.
-Your furnace will then turn off as a safety precaution.
-If your furnace is short cycling, you'll notice the flame and fan shutting off after a few seconds.
+- If the flame sensor can’t sense a flame, it’s usually because it’s dirty or defective.
+Your furnace will then shut off as a safety measure.
+If your furnace is short cycling, you’ll observe the flame and fan shutting off after a few seconds.

-If you’re questioning how flame sensors could get dirty being bathed in fire constantly, a blend of moisture and chemicals in the air form a thin coating of carbon on the surface.
+If you’re wondering how flame sensors could get dirty being bathed in fire continuously, a combination of moisture and chemicals in the air form a thin layer of carbon on the surface.
 Cleaning a dirty flame sensor will end the short cycling problem.
-This task is best left to an Expert.
-That's because an HVAC professional like Becht/Givens Service Experts will be able to clean it without breaking it or be able to tell you if it needs to be replaced.
+This job is best left to an Expert.
+That’s due to the fact an HVAC professional like Service Experts Heating & Air Conditioning will be able to clean it without breaking it or be able to tell you if you need a new one.

-Your high-efficiency furnace vents combustion gases outdoors through a PVC pipe.
-This pipe can get clogged by snow or bird nests, so you’ll want to ensure that it’s always clear.
-If the pipe gets blocked, it can cause your furnace to overheat.
-It could also result in carbon monoxide flowing back into your home, creating a potentially deadly situation.
+Your high-efficiency furnace vents combustion gases outside through a PVC pipe.
+This pipe can get obstructed by snow or bird nests, so you’ll want to ensure that it’s always clear.
+If the pipe gets clogged, it can cause your furnace to overheat.
+It could also cause carbon monoxide to flow back into your home, creating a potentially life-threatening situation.

-However, modern furnaces are equipped with a pressure switch that typically will prevent these situations from occurring.
-Households with young children will often find their kids have jammed toy cars, sticks or nuts into the exhaust if it’s in a location that's accessible by tiny hands.
-Even this small amount is enough to trip the pressure switch.
-The uneven flow of air into and out of the system triggers the pressure switch, which shuts off the burners.
-If this is the underlying cause of your problem, you will experience short cycling and a furnace error code specifying the pressure switch was tripped.
+However, modern furnaces are equipped with a pressure switch that typically will stop these situations from happening.
+Households with young children will often find their kids have jammed toy cars, sticks or nuts into the exhaust if it’s in an area that can be reached by little hands.
+Even this little amount is enough to trip the pressure switch.
+The irregular flow of air into and out of the system trips the pressure switch, which shuts down the burners.
+If this is the root of your problem, you will experience short cycling and a furnace error code indicating the pressure switch was tripped.

-An Expert HVAC technician from Becht/Givens Service Experts can check the codes for you and determine the problem.
-Unfortunately, Nest has not developed to the point where it can interpret the error codes furnace manufacturers produce, so you will still require a pro to help you out.
+An Expert HVAC technician from Service Experts Heating & Air Conditioning can check the codes for you and diagnose the problem.
+Unfortunately, Nest has not evolved to the point where it can interpret the error codes furnace manufacturers produce, so you will still require a pro to help you out.

 Let the Experts Handle Your Short Cycling Furnace

-If you receive the message, “Nest noticed that your furnace shuts down within 15 minutes of heating,” you know what to do.
-At Becht/Givens Service Experts, our Experts have the expertise to fix any furnace problem quickly and affordably.
-What’s even better is that we stand behind our repairs with a 100% Satisfaction Guarantee for one year.* To book your appointment, contact us at 502-785-8230 or schedule online.
+If you get the message, “Nest noticed that your furnace shuts down within 15 minutes of heating,” you know what to do.
+At Service Experts Heating & Air Conditioning, our Experts have the expertise to fix any furnace problem quickly and affordably.
+What’s even better is that we back our repairs with a 100% Satisfaction Guarantee for one year.* To request your appointment, contact us at 954-736-4314 or schedule online.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.